Guide on Section 16 of CGST Act - Eligibility, conditions & time limit for taking input tax credit

 Description: Image result for images of pointing finger

-ITC may be availed by RP only if all the above conditions are satisfied.
+ITC may be availed by RP only if all below conditions are satisfied.

 16.2.1 Possession of a tax paying documents